Canon G1 X Mark II vs T6s

 - More compact: Is smaller (116x74mm vs 132x101mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in February 2014).

-Reasons to prefer the Canon EOS Rebel T6s:
+Arguments in favor of the Canon EOS Rebel T6s:

 - More detail: Has more megapixels (24 vs 13MP), which boosts linear resolution by 39%.